apatedolos/kali-rolling-nvidia-cuda/Opencl.md

 ### Add pyrit from git

 cd /

 git clone https://github.com/JPaulMora/Pyrit.git

 ### Enter directory and build

-Do this step as the CPyrit modules need to be installed to be able to build CPyrit_OpenCL, the standard pyrit with Kali does not have to modules.
+Do this step as the CPyrit modules need to be installed to be able to build CPyrit_OpenCL, the standard pyrit with Kali does not have these modules.

 cd Pyrit